-Budget Information:† The 2018 General Fund Budget was approved by the Village Board on November 15, 2017.† Detailed copies of the Budget are available at the Village Office, Plover Municipal Center, 2400 Post Road, Plover.††††
+Budget Information:†† Detailed copies of the Budget are available at the Village Office, Plover Municipal Center, 2400 Post Road, Plover.††††

 The Village of Plover's conservative fiscal policy has resulted in its' strong financial position.† Each year, Village administration strives to maintain a healthy undesignated fund balance.†† The undesignated fund balance is required to cover cash-flow requirements in the interim between receipt of tax revenues in January, and the receipt of major state aids in November of each year.

 Municipalities issue "General Obligation Bonds" in order to finance large projects.
 The principal and interest payments made over the lifespan of the bonds are referred to as "Debt Service".